TimeToStrikes/Minecraft-1.16-Gorilla-Tag-Materials/README.md

 ///////////////////////////////////////////////////////

 Note: DO NOT PUT EVERY MATERIAL IN YOUR GAME.
-There currently is nota way to filter through all your materials with the current version of the Gorilla Cosemetics Mod
+There currently is not a way to filter through all your materials with the current version of the Gorilla Cosemetics Mod